LaTroy Hawkins: Personal life

-Hawkins and his wife Anita have two children, a son named Dakari and a daughter named Troi.
-They live in Prosper, Texas, a well-to-do suburb of Dallas.
+Hawkins and his wife, Anita, have two children, a son named Dakari and a daughter named Troi.
+They live in Prosper, Texas, a suburb of Dallas.
 Hawkins' half-brother, Ronald Sewood, was sentenced to prison in 1996 at the Federal Correctional Institution, Milan.
 Hawkins visited Sewood whenever he played against the nearby Detroit Tigers.
 As of 2013, Hawkins estimated he spent $10,000 on books and magazine subscriptions for Sewood.
 Hawkins is the godfather of his Minnesota Twins teammate Pat Mahomes' son, Patrick II who is a quarterback for the Kansas City Chiefs.
-Hawkins is good friends with Torii Hunter, his teammate for several years with the Twins.
+Hawkins is also good friends with Torii Hunter, his teammate for several years with the Twins.
 Another godson of Hawkins's, Elijah Johnson, played college basketball for the University of Kansas Jayhawks.

 After the 2016 season, Hawkins was hired as a special assistant to the Minnesota Twins organization.
 The team announced that he would, among other things, be "contributing to the development of our organizational pitching philosophies used in the selection and development of all players.
 Additionally, he will contribute to the amateur scouting process and trade deadline preparation meetings."

 On a number of occasions, Hawkins has contributed to charitable efforts.
 After Hurricane Katrina, Hawkins went to Mississippi and Alabama, working in trailer park hospitals and helping with house rebuilding efforts as part of the Major League Baseball Players Association's relief efforts.
 He also offered financial help to a young mother with two children whose home had been ruined by the hurricane.
 Hawkins has given nearly $30,000 to Gary Youth Baseball, which runs the city's Little League teams.
 In January 2021, Hawkins and his wife paid for a woman who caught a home invasion on TikTok to move into an apartment with better security.

+In May 2025, Hawkins graduated from Southern New Hampshire University with a Bachelor's Degree in Sociology.